 Many pre-meds rightfully want to show med schools how committed they are to becoming a doctor, so they'll major in one of a small group of majors, like biology or psychology, and the vast majority of their college classes will directly relate to their future medical career.
 Because they're already accepted into med school, PLME students have more freedom to pursue other interests.

 So, if you want to become fluent in Italian, become an expert on Asian literature, study abroad in France for a semester, etc. you can do this in the PLME program and not worry at all about it impacting your future at med school.
 Brown PLME is a great option for someone who knows they want to be a doctor but also wants a solid liberal arts education.
-However, if you want more of an accelerated BS/MD program that can be completed in less than eight years, then the PLME program won't be a good fit as it emphasizes breadth of education, not an accelerated path to becoming a doctor.
+However, if you want more of an accelerated BS/MD program or BS/DO program that can be completed in less than eight years, then the PLME program won't be a good fit as it emphasizes breadth of education, not an accelerated path to becoming a doctor.

 How Hard Is It to Get Into Brown PLME?

 As you might expect from a highly competitive program at an Ivy League school, getting into Brown PLME is no mean feat.
-For the class of 2025, 3,516 people applied to the PLME program, and 82 were accepted (53 ended up enrolling).
-That gives PLME an acceptance rate of about 2.3%.
+For the class of 2026, 3,827 people applied to the PLME program, and 84 were accepted.
+That gives PLME an acceptance rate of about 2%.
 That means it's harder to get accepted into the PLME program than it is to get accepted into the general student body of any college, including Harvard, Stanford, and Yale.
-Brown University as a whole accepted 5.5% of applicants for the class of 2025.
+Brown University as a whole accepted 5% of applicants for the class of 2026.